Sara-Tucker/c-sharp-notes/wpf.md

 This works well if you only want to bind to the default event but what if you wanted to bind to a different event or even pass parameters?
 All we have done here is explicitly say which event we are listening for and which function in the View Model should be called.

 Next lets look at how we can pass parameters with the action message, modify ShellView as follows so that it passes a parameter when the button is clicked.
 Next edit the ChangeMessage function in ShellViewModel so that it takes an integer parameter.
-If you run the app again you should notice that the count is now increased by two, this is because when the button is clicked it sends the action message to the View Model with the specified parameter which is then added to the count.
+If you run the app again you should notice that the count is now increased by two, this is because when the button is clicked it sends the ActionMessage to the ViewModel with the specified parameter which is then added to the count.

 <br>